utah-cs4470-sp23/class/assembly.md

 These operations handle overflow in exactly the way JPL expects.

-You can add, subtract, multiply, and divide floats with:
+You can add, subtract, and multiply floats with:

     addsd xmm0, xmm1
     subsd xmm0, xmm1